skapur12/skapur12.github.io/_posts/2020-02-16-How-To-Land-Your-First-Software-Engineering-Internship.md

 <b> Paragraph 3: </b> Wrap it up by stating why the company should hire you and how you think you can contribute to the company’s mission.

-<b> Final sentence: </b> Leave email and phone number so they can contact you if necessary!
+<b> Final sentence: </b> Leave your email and phone number so they can contact you if necessary!

 <br>
 <div class="BlogSize">